WeiWu0210/finding_donors/README.md

 # Installation

-Python version: 3.6.5 was used for this project Libraries used: numpy, pandas, seaborn, sklearn, matplotlib, warnings Jupyter Notebook is required
+- Python version: 3.6.5 was used for this project

+- Libraries used: numpy, pandas, time, display, seaborn, sklearn, matplotlib, warnings

+- Jupyter Notebook is required

+# Files

+- `finding_donors.ipynb`: The main Jupyter Notebook file

+- `census.csv`: The project dataset.

+- `visuals.py`: A Python file containing visualization code that is run behind-the-scenes.